-Aiken is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Aiken is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Aiken who work in office and administrative support (11.96%), management occupations (11.61%), and sales jobs (9.48%).
+Aiken is a decidedly white-collar city, with fully 85.42% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Aiken is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Aiken who work in management occupations (13.26%), office and administrative support (11.27%), and sales jobs (10.51%).

 The most common language spoken in Aiken is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and German/Yiddish.